Moove Protocol (MOOVE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Moove Protocol Historical Price

-According to the latest data gathered on Moove Protocol live price page, the current price of Moove Protocol is 0.00285564USD.
-The circulating supply of Moove Protocol(MOOVE) is 22.98M MOOVE , giving it a market capitalization of $65.63K.
+According to the latest data gathered on Moove Protocol live price page, the current price of Moove Protocol is 0.00288061USD.
+The circulating supply of Moove Protocol(MOOVE) is 22.66M MOOVE , giving it a market capitalization of $65.26K.

 The Moove Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MOOVE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.